What to Know About Frostbite Symptoms, Causes, and Treatment Options, According to Experts

 People don’t usually die from frostbite itself, but it can cause permanent damage to extremities like fingers and toes—which may need to be amputated.
-However, frostbite typically occurs along with hypothermia, which can be deadly.
+However, frostbite typically occurs along with hypothermia (an abnormally-low body temperature), which can be deadly.

 Seeking medical attention as quickly as possible, and stopping the freezing process, is very important for avoiding long-term consequences from frostbite, says Dr. Lareau.
 “The degree of the injury really determines what sort of recovery someone will have,” she says.

 If people suspect they’ve developed frostbite, the best thing they can do is get inside and get warm, Dr. Lareau says.
 However, if they’re on long expeditions or in a remote area, it’s important not to rewarm hands or feet until they can be kept warm, she warns.

 “Each time freezing injury occurs, ice crystals form,” she says.
 “If something re-freezes, this creates more damage.”
 If hands are numb, she says, you also shouldn’t rub them together or warm them over an open flame, she adds, because friction causes tissue damage, and it’s easy to burn yourself when you can’t feel the heat.